EdenYitzhak/docker-assignment/README.md

 ## CI Workflow
 The CI workflow is defined in .github/workflows/ci.yml to:

-Build both Docker images.
+1.Build both Docker images.
-Run tests on each Nginx server endpoint.
+2.Run tests on each Nginx server endpoint.
-Upload a result file indicating the success or failure of the tests.
+3.Upload a result file indicating the success or failure of the tests.

 ## Issue and Solution
 **Problem**: The CI workflow would get "stuck" and not move to the next steps after running the tests.
 This happened because docker-compose up waits for all containers to stop before finishing.
 In our setup, the nginx-server container kept running even after the nginx-tester container (which performs the tests) finished.